-

 Is expropriation of real estate possible?

 Yes, the executive branch (federal, state-level and in some cases the municipalities) can expropriate Real Estate for public interest reasons, such as construction of public infrastructure.
-Upon expropriation, the owner must be indemnified for the property.
-The interpretation of the Supreme Court via court precedents is that the amount of the indemnification to be paid to owners due to expropriations should be the commercial value.
+Upon expropriation, a cause of public utility must have been demonstrated in terms of the Expropriation Law, and the owner must be indemnified for the property.
+The interpretation of the Supreme Court via court precedents is that the amount of indemnification to be paid to owners due to expropriations should be the commercial value.

 -